LeGrosLezard/Eyes-detector/README.md

 # The head position

 Second we need to verify thead position (personn moves to left or top or bot or right ?) for a re initialization.
-Indeed, the crop position isn't valid anymore in this case
+Indeed as we recover a fixed area of the eye area we must take into account the movement of the head of the person because our areas would become obsoletes

 ![a-ConvertImage](https://user-images.githubusercontent.com/54853371/64929226-a5492500-d823-11e9-8222-0101e9da7395.jpg)